Gesualdo: Rebel or Rogue?

 For another flavor, Luciana Souza’s trio instrumentation features her voice along with guitar and percussion.
 If the review from the Trio’s Boston performance last month is any indication, then the trio will explore the Brazilian sounds of Samba and Bossa Nova.
 The change in instrumentation opens up another possible sound pallet.

-Duos II – Luciana Souza
+Duos III – Luciana Souza

 The Jazz Debate